 We have a positive outlook and see a large pipeline of high-voltage projects creating interesting opportunities for the industry.
 Unfortunately, we have recently seen some interconnector projects being postponed for various external factors creating short-term challenges with a lower activity level.
-This is creating an unfavorable market balance between supply and demand which will impact the activity level and capacity utilization in the industry in 2018 and 2019.
+This is creating an unfavourable market balance between supply and demand which will impact the activity level and capacity utilisation in the industry in 2018 and 2019.
 When we look past the current challenges, our outlook is positive and we see a promising future for the industry with a growing demand for power cables globally.
 The market of low- and medium voltage cables tends to be more stable and driven by a wide range of local and regional projects and we anticipate it to grow steadily in the years to come.

 What is the key drivers in the market?

-Renewables are already shaping the market in especially Europe where the industry has great experience integrating hydro power as well as the on- and offshore wind parks already up and running.
-In the years to come there is a strong pipeline of offshore wind projects in Europe creating a positive outlook for the cable industry.
-At the same time offshore wind is also growing outside of Europe.
+Renewables are already shaping the market in especially Europe where the industry has great experience integrating hydropower as well as the on- and offshore wind parks already up and running.
+In the years to come, there is a strong pipeline of offshore wind projects in Europe creating a positive outlook for the cable industry.
+At the same time, offshore wind is also growing outside of Europe.
 We see offshore wind start to take off in countries such as the US, India, Poland and Taiwan creating new opportunities for us and the rest of the industry.

-Another key aspect of the continuous rise of renewable energy is integrating it in the grid.
+Another key aspect of the continuous rise of renewable energy is integrating it into the grid.
 As more and more energy now is produced far from the areas where it is consumed we need an interconnected power grid ensuring efficient transporting of the energy.
 This ambition of an interconnected grid is driving the big interconnector projects being planned in Germany and the Viking Link between UK and Denmark as well several other connections currently being planned.
-The interconnectors will play an important role in stabilizing the national grids as the renewable power generation is an intermittent source that must match the need for constant and secure power transmission.
+The interconnectors will play an important role in stabilising the national grids as renewable power generation is an intermittent source that must match the need for constant and secure power transmission.

 Finally, we should not forget that the gradual phasing out of hydrocarbon energy sources will take a long time.
-During this period, we expect to see an increasing use of power-from-shore applications to energize offshore platforms with environmentally friendly electricity as an alternative to diesel generators or gas turbines.
+During this period, we expect to see increasing use of power-from-shore applications to energise offshore platforms with environmentally friendly electricity as an alternative to diesel generators or gas turbines.
 This will also drive the demand for high-quality power cable systems.

 What impact does this have in terms of technology?